Jump to topic

 In a severe anterior overbite, the lower front teeth usually contact the gum line in the back of the upper front teeth.
 This can result in gum recession, which is when the gum tissue wears away and exposes more of a tooth or a tooth’s root.
 Gum disease, such as gingivitis or periodontal disease, is more likely to develop.

-TMD causes severe pain and dysfunction in the jaw and muscles that control jaw movement.
-Without overbite treatment, TMD can form over time.
+TMJ causes severe pain and dysfunction in the jaw and muscles that control jaw movement.
+Without overbite treatment, TMJ can form over time.
 Common symptoms include extreme jaw, neck, and face pain, stiffness, lockjaw, headaches, and earaches.

 Other complications of untreated overbites include:

 The type of treatment depends on the patient’s age, the severity of misalignment, and whether the overbite is skeletal or dental.
 The earlier an overbite is corrected, the less likely cavities, gum disease, and TMJ will develop.
 Orthodontists recommend waiting until a child turns seven years of age to seek treatment (once the primary teeth begin to shed and permanent teeth erupt).
 Treatment is still possible for adults, but options are limited since the teeth and jaw are fully developed.
 Depending on the patient, surgery is typically necessary for adults.

 Common treatment options for overbites include:

 Baby tooth extractions are a common overbite treatment option for young children.
 If a child has a smaller jaw, extracting teeth makes room for permanent teeth to grow in straight.
 Orthodontists do not recommend removing permanent teeth in adults.
 Although, in extreme cases, extractions may be necessary to allow the teeth to move easily.